kamitu-sm/kubernetes/Introduction/readme.md

 ***control manager***
 A controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
 There are four controllers bundled into the control manager black box in the diagram above
-1. Node controller
+1. Node controller: Responsible for noticing and responding when nodes go down.
-2. Replication Controller
+2. Replication controller: Responsible for maintaining the correct number of pods for every replication controller object in the system.
-3. Endpoint controller
+3. Endpoints controller: Populates the Endpoints object (that is, joins Services & Pods).
-4. Service account and token control
+4. Service Account & Token controllers: Create default accounts and API access tokens for new namespaces.

 This controllers are responsible for the overall health of the entire cluster